sqlitecloud/docs/src/pages/docs/commands/get-info.md

 ---
 title: GET INFO
-description: The GET INFO command is used to retrieve a single specific information about a <key>.
+description: The GET INFO command is used to retrieve a single specific information about a key.
 This command can be executed on a specific nodeid by using the NODE argument.
 ---

 ## Syntax